-Sections of the media have criticized Los Blancos' decision to spend vast sums of money on transfer fees rather than give youngsters the opportunity to prove their credentials in the first team.
+Sections of the media have criticised Los Blancos' decision to spend vast sums of money on transfer fees rather than give youngsters the opportunity to prove their credentials in the first team.

 But Del Bosque - who has enjoyed three spells at the Santiago Bernabeu during his career - does not believe that is the case and gave the club his backing.